Magnus Barefoot: First Irish Sea campaign

 Magnus may have intended to invade Ireland next, only to find he had overextended himself.
 He may have been approached by Gruffudd ap Cynan, King of Gwynedd, who had been driven to Ireland by the Norman earls Hugh of Montgomery and Hugh d'Avranches.
 With six ships (according to Orderic Vitalis), Magnus steered towards Anglesey in Gwynedd, Wales.
 Appearing off the coast at Puffin Island, he interrupted a Norman victory celebration after their defeat of the Gwynedd king—for the Welsh, "so opportunely it was ascribed to divine providence" according to historian Rosemary Power (although Magnus had not necessarily intended to side with them).
 In the ensuing battle (known as the Battle of Anglesey Sound, according to Power "the most widely reported event in the history of Magnus"), Magnus shot Hugh of Montgomery dead with an arrow through his eye and defeated the Norman forces.
 The sources indicate that Magnus regretted killing Montgomery, suggesting that he may have been interested in an alliance with the Normans.
 He abruptly returned to Mann with his men, leaving the Norman army weak and demoralized.
 After this battle, Anglesey was considered the southern border of Norway.
 Gruffudd ap Cynan soon returned to the island, awarding Magnus gifts and honour (which may indicate that Gwynedd had capitulated).
-The extension of Magnus' kingdom probably began to concern the English, who remembered the invasion of Magnus' grandfather Harald Hardrada in 1066, war with Danish king Sweyn Estridson in 1069–70 and the threat of invasion by Cnut IV in 1085.
+The extension of Magnus's kingdom probably began to concern the English, who remembered the invasion of Magnus's grandfather Harald Hardrada in 1066, war with Danish king Sweyn II Estridson in 1069–70 and the threat of invasion by Cnut IV in 1085.